AIMVT

 • Fear Free certification is NOT accepted as part of the CE requirement.

-Part 2 (due September of the application year)
+Part 2 (due September 30 of the application year)

-Case Logs and Reports
+Case Census and Reports

 • See the Application Instructions packet for specific requirements.